Remittance: 21st century

 The 2008 financial crisis was triggered in the United States and rippled through the financial system in developed countries.
-Nevertheless, throughout the 2008 financial crisis, remittance was among the less volatile sources of foreign exchange for developing countries.
+Despite this, throughout the 2008 financial crisis, remittance was among the less volatile sources of foreign exchange for developing countries.
 In financial literature, remittance sent by migrant workers to households in the country of origin, is regarded as countercyclical when the economy is struck by hardship such as a financial crisis, a natural disaster, or political instability.
 In 2009 remittance payments to developing countries declined globally for the first time in recorded history of the global financial system.
 But with a decline of only 5.2 percent in 2009, remittance was significantly less precarious than private capital flows including foreign direct investment.

+In September 2008, the World Bank established the first international database of remittance prices.
+The Remittance Prices Worldwide Database provides data on sending and receiving remittances for over 200 "country corridors" worldwide.
+The "corridors" examined include remittance flows from 32 major sending countries to 89 receiving countries, which account for more than 60% of total remittances to developing countries.
+The resulting publication of the Remittance Prices Worldwide Database serves four major purposes: benchmarking improvements, allowing comparisons across countries, supporting consumers' choices, and putting pressure on service providers to improve their services.
+The World Bank's Remittance Prices Worldwide database reported that the global average cost of sending US$200 was 6.36 percent of the amount sent in the third quarter of 2025.
+Its digital remittance index averaged 4.59 percent for the same quarter, 1.77 percentage points below the overall global average.